 How do we assess your knowledge?

-After successful completion of the course you will receive a Postgraduate diploma Animal Behaviour Technician of Odisee University of Applied Sciences.
+After successful completion of the course you will receive a Postgraduate certificate Animal Behaviour Technician of Odisee University of Applied Sciences.
 This certificate is an academically recognized qualification.

 This course is accredited by the SPPD (Platform professionele diergedragsdeskundigen) for cats and dogs.